Veronica Campbell Brown: Professional career

 At 18 years old, Campbell-Brown won the first Olympic medal of her illustrious career.
-She competed at the 2000 Summer Olympics in the 4 x 100 m relay along with Tayna Lawrence, Beverly McDonald, Merlene Frazer and sprint veteran and Olympic legend, Merlene Ottey where the team finished second in the finals in a time of 42.13 seconds behind Caribbean neighbors, Bahamas.
-Campbell Brown had shown herself to be a promising athlete as a junior, having won at the junior level and at Jamaica's yearly Boys and Girls Championship for her high school Vere technical High.
-The Championship has been credited as the engineer behind Jamaica's success on Track and Field World stage.
+She competed at the 2000 Summer Olympics in the 4 × 100 m relay along with Tayna Lawrence, Beverly McDonald, Merlene Frazer and sprint veteran and Olympic legend, Merlene Ottey where the team finished second in the finals in a time of 42.13 seconds behind Caribbean neighbors, Bahamas.
+Campbell Brown had shown herself to be a promising athlete as a junior, having won at the junior level and at Jamaica's yearly Boys and Girls Championship for her high school, Vere Technical High.
+The Championship has been credited as the engineer behind Jamaica's success on the Track and Field World stage.

-At the age of 22, Campbell-Brown represented Jamaica at the 2004 Athens Olympics..
+At the age of 22, Campbell-Brown represented Jamaica at the 2004 Athens Olympics.
 She competed in both the 100 m and 200 m.
-In the finals of the 100 m she placed third.
+In the finals of the 100 m, she placed third.
 Campbell Brown later competed in the 200 m finals, a race American Allyson Felix was favored to win.
 VCB went on to decimate the field in the 200 m finals.
-She ran a blistering curve, and held her form down the final stretch to become the first Jamaican and Caribbean woman in the history of the Olympic games to win a sprint Olympic title.
-At the medal ceremony, a visibly emotional Campbell Brown was brought to tears as her national anthem was played in the stadium and flag hoisted.
+She ran a blistering curve and held her form down the final stretch to become the first Jamaican and Caribbean woman in the history of the Olympic games to win a sprint Olympic title.
+A visibly emotional Campbell Brown was brought to tears at the medal ceremony as her national anthem was played in the stadium and flag hoisted.

 Campbell-Brown then teamed up with Aleen Bailey, Tayna Lawrence, and Sherone Simpson in the finals of the 4 × 100 m.
 VCB ran a scintillating anchor leg as Jamaica went on to win the women's 4 × 100 m.
 Jamaica created history as it was the first time Jamaica had won the 4 × 100 m relay at the Olympics.

 In August 2005, Campbell won the silver medal in the 100 m at the 2005 World Championships in Athletics.
-She won another silver medal in the 4 x 100 m relay (together with Daniele Browning, Aleen Bailey and Sherone Simpson).
+She won another silver medal in the 4 × 100 m relay (together with Daniele Browning, Aleen Bailey and Sherone Simpson).

-At the 2007 World Championships, Campbell won three medals, a gold in the 100 m, silver in the 200 m (second to Felix) and silver in the 4 x 100 m relay.
+At the 2007 World Championships, Campbell won three medals, a gold in the 100 m, silver in the 200 m (second to Felix) and silver in the 4 × 100 m relay.